jachisholm6/jachisholm6/README.md

 My name is Jamie Chisholm and I am studying at **Mount Allison University**

-I am majoring in Computer Science and Mathematics and am currently working on Sheepytime the game
+I am majoring in Computer Science and Mathematics with a Certificate in Data Management.